tassiaaccioly/tassiaaccioly/README.md

 🎓      I have a bachelor's degree on Movies and Audiovisual Studies      🎥      and previously was working as an assistant director, so naturally when I came to programming I wanted to be on the more narrative side of things, so my focus is to learn      🎮      game development languages in the future and enter the games and interactive media industry.

- 🎖️      I just graduated Ironhack's Web Dev Bootcamp and I'm hoping to enter the market in this new year of 2021 as a web dev!
+ 🎖️      I recently graduated Ironhack's Bootcamp and now I'm working as a Associate Software Engineer at Carta!

 I like movies, games, books, all things narrative and also love to create!